 Recital Artist with Cantanti Project.
 Veronica Gonzalez, soprano and Christopher Baum, lute.

-Previously a singer in the U.S. Army Reserve, Veronica has had the honor of performing in many military and political events.
-Veronica was chosen to perform selections from the American Songbook in a tour of Northern Germany, the 239th U.S. Army Birthday Gala, and the New York Democratic Convention.
+Previously a singer in the U.S. Army Reserve, Veronica served from 2006-2014.
+Veronica has had the honor of performing in many military and political events.
+Veronica was chosen to perform selections from the American Songbook in a tour of Northern Germany, the 239th U.S. Army Birthday Gala, the Intrepid Sea, Air, and Space Museum, and the New York Democratic Convention.
 Veronica co-produced a fundraising concert for Veterans called “It’s a Long Way to Tipperary,” with the Professional Women Singers Association, as part of Army Week Association events.

 Veronica attained her B.A. in Music at Stony Brook University.
 While at Stony Brook, she was a recurring soloist with the Stony Brook University Orchestra and Camerata Singers.
 Upon graduation, she was a recipient of the Edith Salvo Music Prize, awarded to the most meritorious undergraduate.
 Veronica attained her M.A. in Music from CUNY Queens College with Summa Cum Laude honors.
-She served in the U.S. Army Reserve as a musician from 2006-2014.
 In addition, Veronica is also a proficient violinist, holds a B.A. in Economics from Stony Brook University, and an M.B.A. in Real Estate from CUNY Baruch College.
 Ms. Gonzalez currently calls Austin, TX, her home, with her husband and pups.